Greenvale, New York: Nassau BOCES facility

 The Nassau Board of Cooperative Education Services (BOCES)' Iris Wolfson High School is located within the hamlet, in the Roslyn Union Free School District's former North Roslyn School.

 Library districts

-Greenvale is served by Roslyn's library district and by the Gold Coast Library District.
-The boundaries of the library districts correspond with the school district boundaries; Roslyn's library district (served by the Bryant Library in Roslyn) serves the parts of Greenvale in the Roslyn Union Free School District and the Gold Coast Library District (served by the Gold Coast Public Library in Glen Head) serves the parts of Greenvale in the North Shore Central School District.
+Greenvale is located within the boundaries of Roslyn's library district and by the Gold Coast Library District.
+The boundaries of these districts within the hamlet correspond with those of the school districts.
+Accordingly, the parts of the hamlet within the Roslyn Union Free School District are also within Roslyn's library district (served by The Bryant Library in Roslyn), while the parts within the North Shore Central School District are also within the Gold Coast Library District (served by the Gold Coast Public Library in Glen Head).